What Are Nutrient-Dense Foods? 8 Options to Implement in Your Diet

 - Keep a stock of blueberries and boiled kale in your freezer and use them to make a breakfast smoothie.
 You can also add honey to get some extra nutrition.

-- Pick walnuts as your mid-day snack, or you could take some walnuts, peanuts, and almonds, and coarse grind them together.
+- Pick walnuts as your mid-day snack, or you could take some walnuts, peanuts, and almonds, and coarsely grind them together.
 Sprinkle them on your other dishes.

 - Check out seaweed snacks in the local grocery store.
 Pick the one you like and swap them with chips for munching time.